Telecom Italia to convert saving shares to raise cash

 Sources told Reuters in September that a conversion would only be appealing to Telecom Italia once the price gap between the two share classes reached at least 20 percent.
 That level was breached on Oct.
 23 and has held since then.

-Later on Thursday, Telecom Italia reported a 14.8 percent drop in nine-month core earnings after one-off charges, in line with expectations, as improving domestic operations failed to offset a further deterioration in its key Brazilian market.

-Adjusted net debt stood at 26.8 billion euros at the end of September, down 188 million euros from three months earlier.

-(Additional reporting by Leila Abboud in Paris; editing by Isla Binnie, David Holmes and Bernard Orr)
+(Additional reporting by Leila Abboud in Paris; Editing by Isla Binnie and David Holmes)